Aelie54/GoldBook_Am-lie_KLEIN/README.md

 #  Gold Book

-It's for a project, to make on my website, my colleagues, friends, tutors will be able to leave a message with a personal space.
+<style="color:gold"> It's for a project, to make on my website, my colleagues, friends, tutors will be able to leave a message with a personal space.
 A like system will also be included.
 Registration and login will be required.
 Possibility also to upload an avatar.
-It will be put into production with my website: amelie-k.fr.
+It will be put into production with my website: amelie-k.fr.</style>

 ## Recommended IDE Setup